Stevencibambo/project-management/README.md

-# Project Management System
+# Project Management

 This project was built to help project managers handle multiple projects at once.
 The application implemented Scrum methodology and used Machine Learning to calculate time required to complete a task.
-This project needs [Time Estimator API](https://github.com/wisuja/flask-time-estimator-api) to run also.
+This project needs [Time Estimator API](https://github.com/stevencibambo/time-estimator-api) to run also.
 <br>

 The application was built using Laravel 8 and JQuery.
 This application also requires [Algolia](https://algolia.com) library to work.